-Still there was time on my hands, so I decided to fortify myself with some Dutch courage and had a beer.
+With still more time on my hands, I decided to fortify myself with Dutch courage and had a beer.
 It was just after 6-30 when I arrived at the house, opposite the post office.
-Upon ringing the doorbell, a young man poked his head from an upstairs window before coming downstairs to open the door.
+I rang the doorbell, a young man poked his head from an upstairs window before coming downstairs to open the door.
 He was a grandson of my mother’s cousin, Harley.

 Gerner Planting was eighty-one years old.
 He apologised for not getting up from his chair, as he suffered a bad back.
 His wife sat on a sofa.
-Though they greeted me like I was a long-lost cousin, I got the impression they were a little suspicious, and wondered if I had an ulterior motive for making the long journey from England.
+Though they greeted me like I was a long-lost cousin, I got the impression they were a little suspicious, which set me wondering if they suspected I might have an ulterior motive for making the long journey north.
 Gerner seemed unable to get his head round the fact we were related.
-When I told him my mother’s name was Aasta Planting, he told me there was an Aasta Planting in the US, which I already knew.
+When I told him my mother’s name was Aasta Planting, he told me there was an Aasta Planting in the U.S., which I already knew.
 He appeared to have forgotten he had a cousin in England.
+Though they’d never met, his father was my mother’s uncle.
 It wasn’t at all what I’d expected.

 Gradually, he began to realise that I was one of the ‘other Plantings’, the grandson of Remi Anton Planting, brother to his father, Karl.
 His wife seemed to know more about the family than he did.
-He told me that his brother, Harley, was the one who remembered all the details of the family, but he was on holiday in his cabin some miles out of town.
-Still, it didn’ t really seem to click that I was his cousin Aasta’s son.
+He told me that his brother Harley, another uncle of my mother, knew all the details of the family.
+Harley was on holiday in his cabin some miles out of town.
+Still, it didn’ t really seem to click with Gerner that I was his cousin Aasta’s son.

-Keeping the conversation going became like walking through a recently ploughed field after a heavy shower.
-There I was, a complete stranger to them, a foreigner from somewhere across the sea, claiming to be a member of the family.
+Keeping the conversation going became like wading through a freshly ploughed field following a heavy shower.
+I was a complete stranger, a foreigner from somewhere across the sea, claiming to be a member of the family.
 We were supposed to be kin, but had none of the feelings for each other we felt families should have.
 We were trying to talk ourselves into a relationship that didn’t exist, except on paper.
 Gerner Planting had never met my mother, or any of his other cousins in Oslo.
-He’d heard of them, and heard of the untimely death of my Aunt Else in 1937, only he thought that it was Aunt Gerd who had died.
+He’d heard of them, and heard of the untimely death of my Aunt Else in 1937, only he thought that it was Aunt Gerd that had died.
 To liven things up a bit, the grandson dropped in that he’d been to Calgary the year before, and had thought of settling there, the people were so friendly.
-He’d probably been waiting to find a point in the conversation to tell me for ages, but as one didn’t come, thought he’d mention it anyway.
+He’d probably been waiting to find a point in the conversation to tell me for ages, but as one didn’t come, thought he’d drop it before I left.

 After that, it proved impossible to keep the conversation from dying completely.
 I could no longer keep up the pretence that these people meant anything to me at all.
 This old man looked like any old man you don’t know from anywhere you haven’t been before.
 I’m sure he wanted to feel something for me, as I did for him, but it wasn’t there.
 He told me there would’ve been a party if I’d come when more of the family were in town.
 But I think we both knew that it wasn’t true.
 He’d already let slip the only partying member of the family had died years ago with the brain of a seven year old.

-An old fashioned telephone rang.
+A loud bell started ringing.
 I almost jumped out of my skin.
-It looked like one of those phones in black and white films from the 1950s.
-The ones that only ring when people die.
+It came from one of those old bakelite telephones phones you see in old, private eye, black and white films.
+The ones that only ring when people are dead or about to die.
 A relation who’d moved down south was calling from Oslo, Tore Planting.
 Gerner’s wife spoke to him.
 She told me that he’d like me to look him up when I was next in Oslo.
 I nodded and made a mental note not to.
-I wasn’t provided with an address or phone number and didn’t ask for a pen and paper.
+I wasn’t provided with an address or phone number, and didn’t ask for a pen and paper.

 My pilgrimage of a lifetime had achieved little or nothing.
 The dream I’d harboured for half a century, of being welcomed back into the bosom of the family with open arms was just that, a dream.
 And a dream it would remain.
 It wasn’t that they, or I, didn’t want to feel like family, we just didn’t feel like family.